elderlybeginner/target_shooting/README.md

-date: 2019-11-06
+date: 2019-11-06, last modification 2019-11-18
 tags: [Python, shooting, sport shooting, Cp, Cpk, process capability index, precision, accuracy, measuring]

 # Cp and Cpk for Target Shooters

-When shooting to target there are two main indicators how good is your shooting:
+When shooting to target there are two main indicators of how good is your shooting:

 1. Precision - the ability to hit the same place over and over.
 This gives you shot dispersion which I am going to measure with	 Cp index